picrin-scheme/picrin/README.md

 		$ make run

-- debug-run

-	By default make command runs REPL with all debug flags enabled.

-		$ make

 In the default option, when `make` command is called without arguments, it builds the binary and right after that dropped into the picrin interactive shell (REPL).

 - install